2/20/2025

 speaker

-Hi.
-This is Izzy on for Ryan.
+Hi, this is Izzy on for Ryan.
 Thanks for taking the questions.
-So I just wanted to stick with IDOS.
-So over the course of 2024, and as you guys have rolled out the limited launch, I was curious if you are seeing any share gains from Derista, or has the growth you've seen so far been more of expansion of the market and bringing in new users?
+So I just wanted to stick with eye dose.
+So over the course of 2024, and as you guys have rolled out the limited launch, I was curious if you are seeing any share gains from Durista or has the growth you've seen so far been more of expansion of the market and bringing in new users?

 speaker